mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

 </template>
 ```

-That was the easy part, now we need to create a list of page numbers each allowing us to select a specific page, the number of pages should be customizable and we also need to make sure not to show any pages that may lead us beyond the collection range.
+That was the easy part.
+Now we need to create a list of page numbers, each allowing us to select a specific page.
+The number of pages should be customizable and we also need to make sure not to show any pages that may lead us beyond the collection range.

-## 4. Requirement 2 - Allow user to go to specific page within a range from currently selected page
+### Requirement 2 - Allow the user to go to a specific page within a range

 Let's first create a component that will be used as a single page number.
 I called it **BasePaginationTrigger**.
-It will do two things, show the page number passed from the **BasePagination** component and emit an event when user clicks on a specific number.
+It will do two things: show the page number passed from the **BasePagination** component and emit an event when user clicks on a specific number.

 ```html
 <!--BasePaginationTrigger.vue-->